Mahoney/mahoney.github.com/_posts/2011-12-16-rest-and-hateoas-problems-with-clients.md

 I have a couple of concerns with this theory, which I'm going to explore in this blog post.

-<ol><li><h2>Programming such a client is more arduous</h2>Imagine that as a client there's some specific resource you want to retrieve - perhaps a representation of a customer.
+* ## Programming such a client is more arduous
+Imagine that as a client there's some specific resource you want to retrieve - perhaps a representation of a customer.
 If you are obeying the principles of HATEOAS you go to the root URI, and retrieve the following resource: <pre>
 {
   ...
   "link": {